dmytro-y-dev/binvcs/Readme.md

 `binvcs help`                                      - show brief help on commands.
 `binvcs show checkpoints`                          - display all available checkpoints.
 `binvcs rollback <commit-id>`                      - rollback changes to the state of project at time of commit.
 Commit must have a checkpoint to enable rollback.
-`binvcs rmcheckpoint <commit-id>`                  - make commit unrollable (if you need to free space from old checkpoints).
+`binvcs uncheckpoint <commit-id>`                  - make commit unrollable (if you need to free space from old checkpoints).
 `binvcs checkpoint <commentary>`                   - shortcut for `binvcs commit --checkpoint <commentary>`.
 `binvcs recommit [--checkpoint] <commentary>`      - revert last commit and commit changes once again.
 It works only if there were no changes on filesystem.
 ```

 ##### Release history

-Not released yet
+No release yet